-In a Beowulf-style cluster the data is often minimal, and code is distributed so that many multiple CPUs can be working on the problem in parallel.
-While such clusters are famous for their application to highpower math problems, they are also useful in some simple but very practical applications.
-Web scraping, for example, is very time-consuming; easy, immediate benefits are achieved from setting many multiple machine in a cluster loose on web-scraping tasks.
+In a Beowulf-style cluster, the data is often minimal, and the code is distributed so that multiple CPUs can work on the problem in parallel.
+While such clusters are famous for their application to high-power math problems, they are also helpful in some simple but practical applications.
+Web scraping, for example, is very time-consuming; easy, immediate benefits are achieved from setting multiple machines in a cluster lose on web-scraping tasks.

 Message Passing Interface (MPI)

-Note that since our simple example does not need to communicate with code on other machines, the python code does not need to reference the mpi4py library.
+Note that since our simple example does not need to communicate with code on other machines, the Python code does not need to reference the mpi4py library.

 We could specify the machines on which we want our code to run right in the commandline itself.
 However, it is easier in the long run to use machinefiles, which are nothing more than lists specifying cluster nodes.
 A command line merely invokes the appropriate machinefile to specify the nodes.
 Here is an example machinefile.

 The -f parameter is the machinefile name, which in this example is in the same folder from which mpiexec is being run.
 The program commandline to run on multiple machines is python ~/mpistuff/mpi-001.py.
-It is critical to note that mpiexec does not copy the program code to the slave machine; the code must already be installed on the slave machine and full path of that code is included in the command.
+It is critical to note that mpiexec does not copy the program code to the slave machine; the code must already be installed on the slave machine, and the full path of that code is included in the command.

 As a historical aside, the machines on my network are all named after mathematicians.
 (Yes, I'm a geek.
 I admit it.)
-Hypatia was a famous mathematician in ancient Alexandria and Ada Lovelace was the world's first computer programmer.
+Hypatia was a famous mathematician in ancient Alexandria, and Ada Lovelace was the world's first computer programmer.

 Setting up a distributed processing cluster is pretty straightforward.
 Fun, too.
 The most challenging part is ensuring that the cluster nodes all have the correct security credentials to communicate with each other.

 This piece was originally posted on April 13, 2020, and has been refreshed with updated styling and links.